Data Insights

 Workflows

-Detect partial failures: Set Metric to Volume, filter to a specific Route or Destination, and scan for divergence between In and Out across nodes.
-Drill into nodes with anomalies and review the details pane to localize the interruption.
+Detect partial failures: Set Metric to Volume, filter to a specific Route or Destination, and scan for divergence between In and Out across map cards.
+Drill into cards with anomalies and review the details pane to localize the interruption.

 Validate transformations: With Metric set to Volume, compare In vs. Out across Post-Processing Pipelines to confirm expected reduction or enrichment.
 Then pivot to the Events, Bytes, or Freshness tabs in the details pane to make sure behavior is stable under load and time.